 _________________________________

-This poster attacking the 'imperialist grip of the American CIA' over various 'third world countries' (including Pakistan) began appearing on the walls of colleges and universities of Karachi and Lahore in 1968.
+__________________________________________________________________This poster attacking the 'imperialist grip of the American CIA' over various 'third world countries' (including Pakistan) began appearing on the walls of colleges and universities of Karachi and Lahore in 1968.
 The poster was originally designed in South America but was reproduced in Pakistan by radical leftist student groups during their movement against the Ayub Khan dictatorship (1968-69). –Poster courtesy Rashid Chaudhry.

 _________________________________